Custom frontends for Zend_Cache

 The third boolean value – true in this case – tells the factory to use autoloading to instantiate the frontend and backend objects.

-$data = $cache->loadArticleBySlug($slug);
+$article = $cache->loadArticleBySlug($slug);

-if (false === $data){
+if (false === $article){

 }